Ragik/Poc/README.md

 # Poc

-Question
+#Question

 Please build a single HTML page application displaying the 5 day weather forecast for a location of your choice.

-Building/Development
+#Building/Development

   First of all read question very clearly.After that read requirements.Made setup Folder.Checked api and json data.Wrote code.
 Checked whether it is working.After that concentrated on designing.

-Technologies Used
+#Technologies Used

   React Js
   Javascript
   Html5
   Css3

-How to Run?
+#How to Run?

   First install Node Js.
   After that go to Node js command Prompt.
   Then go to root folder.Inside root folder there will be two folder Client and server.
-  Then go inside the client folder.Inside Client folder type npm install gulp.If it is not working type npm install gulp -g.After finishing that type npm install.
+  Then go inside the client folder.Inside Client folder type npm install gulp.If it is not working type npm install gulp -g.
+  After finishing that type npm install.
   After that type gulp.

   Open Another Node js command prompt.